Smart Transport - how to enable intelligent mobility

 Smart transport is made up of three things; smart vehicles, smart infrastructure and data & services.
 Smart vehicles range from autonomous vehicles and trams to high-speed trains and hyperloops, whilst smart infrastructure includes things like self-repairing roads, sensorized tracks and bridges and connected cycle ways.
-Data & services unlock the true potential of these elements, enabling truly connected infrastructure and vehicles and, ultimately, better services for customers.
+Data & services unlock the true potential of these elements, enabling truly connected infrastructure and vehicles.
 Live data enables on-demand services, either in terms of repairs made based on live data, showing assets deteriorating, or as a result of live vehicle locations in relation to potential passengers.
 Combining infrastructure, vehicles, data and services is central to the future of efficient and effective transport networks, enabling truly intelligent mobility solutions.

 Amey Consulting’s Intelligent Mobility team has the skills and expertise to deliver smart transport for the future.
 Intelligent mobility is fundamentally about optimising the movements of people and goods.
 The vision of Amey Consulting’s Intelligent Mobility team is to shape the future of transport by providing sustainable, efficient and safe intelligent mobility solutions.
 Our focus is on the following areas: